 - Round styrofoam wreath form (size depends on where you are using this… I used a 16″ form for mine)

 - (Optional) White acrylic paint and paintbrush ( This is only if you use a green form as I did.
 I love my fave acrylics by Colorshot)

-- 1/2 yard of velvet fabric… I used silk velvet from Prism Silks (like I did with this one), however, you can use stretch velvet from New Fabrics or Amazon
+- 1/2 yard of velvet fabric… you can use silk velvet from Prism Silks (like I did with this one), however, you can use stretch velvet from New Fabrics or Amazon

 - Faux pine greenery (I used some with a little sparkle)